The Russia House (film): Plot

-Impressed by the additional volume, Russell's boss Brady (John Mahoney) and U.S. military officer Quinn (J. T. Walsh) interrogate Barley to be certain of his loyalties.
-Russell states he would help the British operation out of a true ideological belief in glasnost, although this would not be good news to his "customers" in the weapons industry, who need an arms race for continued prosperity.
+Impressed by the additional volume, Russell's boss Brady and military intelligence officer Quinn interrogate Barley to be certain of his loyalties.
+Russell states he would help the British operation out of a true ideological belief in glasnost, although this would not be good news to his "customers" in the military industrial complex, who need an arms race for continued prosperity.

-Convinced the manuscripts are truthful, the CIA and MI6 create a "shopping list" of questions to extract as much strategic warfare information as Dante can provide.
-"Russia House" handler Ned senses something is amiss with Barley, but the British-American team continues its plans.
+Convinced the manuscripts are genuine, the CIA and MI6 create a "shopping list" of questions to extract as much strategic warfare information as Dante can provide.

+"The Russia House" handler Ned senses something is amiss with Barley, but the British-American team continues its plans.

-Barley returns to the Soviet Union and declares his love to Katya, admitting he is an operative.
+Barley returns to the Soviet Union and declares his love to Katya, secretly admitting to her that he is a British operative.
 Katya confesses that Yakov is not acting like himself and fears he may be under KGB observation or control.
 She gives Barley Yakov's address in Moscow.

 Under full British-American surveillance, Barley takes the shopping list to Yakov's apartment.
-Ned suddenly concludes that the Soviets know all about the operation and will steal the list to learn what the British and Americans know, and is convinced that Barley has made a deal to turn over the questions to the KGB.
+Ned suddenly concludes that the Soviets know all about the operation and will steal the list to learn what the British and Americans really know, and is convinced that Barley has made a deal to turn over the questions to the KGB in exchange for exit visas for Katya and her family.
 Russell disagrees, and instructs the mission to proceed as planned.
 The meeting with Yakov is expected to be brief, but after seven hours, Russell admits he was wrong.
 The team must now pretend the questions were deliberately false.

-Barley sends a note to Ned explaining that during a pre-arranged phone call to Katya, Dante used a code word to let her know that he had been compromised by the KGB and that her life was in danger.
+Barley sends a note to Ned explaining that during a pre-arranged phone call to Katya, Saveleyev used a code word to let her know that he had been compromised by the KGB and that her life was in danger.
 Barley admits he traded the shopping list to the Soviets, in exchange for the release of Katya and her family to the West.
 He admits his actions might be unfair, but tells Ned, "You shouldn't open other people's letters."

 Ned visits Barley, who has returned to his flat in Lisbon, to wait for Katya.
 When her ship arrives, Barley greets Katya and her family at the docks, ready to begin a new life with them.